vandresen/DatabaseManager/README.md

 This tool is built for the cloud generation.

 ## Projects
-* Common - Common dll's used by all projects
+* DatabaseManager.Common - Common dll's used by all projects
+* DatabaseManager.BlazorComponents - Common blazor components that can be used in custom User Interaces
+* DatabaseManager.ServerLessClient - Serverless client using App functions to manage PPDM
 * DatabaseManager.Appfunctions - App functions used for serverless DatabaseManager version
 * DatabaseManager.LocalDataTransfer - A data transfer services for remote data access
 * DatabaseManager - Standard Blazor MVC client server application